viromedia/virocore/README.md

 ViroCore
 =====================

 Viro Media is a platform for developers to rapidly build augmented reality (AR) and virtual reality (VR) experiences.
-Developers can develop in Android with Java and deploy onto Google Daydream, Samsung, GearVR, and Google Cardboard (for iOS and Android), and AR (iOS ARKit + Android ARCore).
+Developers can develop in Android with Java and deploy onto Google Daydream, Samsung, GearVR, Google Cardboard.

 [Sign up](https://viromedia.com/signup) for an API key.
 The platform is free to use with no limits on distribution.